 “Allowing individuals to grow cannabis inside their homes will tremendously help those who have financial struggles and need to fill their prescription,” Downey said.

-“In most cases, individuals are paying an exorbitant amount of money at dispensaries, and what they buy does not even fill their prescription.
+“Individuals are paying an exorbitant amount of money at dispensaries, and what they buy does not even fill their prescription.
 Allowing individuals to grow up to 10 plants for medical use will greatly benefit the individuals who are in pain both physically and financially,” she added.

-The Politics of Homegrow
+The Politics of NJ Homegrow

 “Home grow just makes sense.
 Let people be.
 They’re not hurting anyone.
 And if that helps, especially on the medical side as well, then we should embrace it,” Gopal said.
-“Allow people 21 and older to grow up to six plants for recreational use or up to 10 plants for medical use.”
+“Allow people 21 and older to grow up to six plants for recreational use.
+Or up to 10 plants for medical use.”

 In the wake of legalization, Senator Troy Singleton (D-Burlington) introduced a medical homegrow bill.
 Gopal signed on to that bill as well.
-He voiced support for homegrow last year.
+He voiced support for NJ homegrow last year.
 It will be interesting to see what happens to the two bills.